natasha-mann/portfolio-page/README.md

 ## About the Project

 This project is my personal portfolio and features examples of my GitHub projects.
-The project was built fully with HTML and CSS.
+The project was completed during week 2 of my Coding Bootcamp and the brief was to create a working portfolio which was fully responsive, used flex containers, media queries and CSS variables.

 The portfolio includes the following sections: